atontini/rust_new_project_template/README.md

 └── src
     └── main.rs
 ```

+### GitHub Actions

+This template includes a GitHub Action (`rust.yml`) that automatically compiles the `main` branch after each push, ensuring that your project remains in a buildable state.

 Contributions are welcome!
 Please fork the repository, create a new branch, make your changes, and submit a pull request.